-The above fees and allowances cover the period between the Annual General Meeting 2018 and the Annual General Meeting 2019.
+The above fees and allowances cover the period between the Annual General Meeting 2019 and the Annual General Meeting 2020.
 Board membership and Committee fees are paid 50% in cash (in two half-yearly instalments) and 50% in Nestlé S.A. shares, which are subject to a three-year blocking period.

-Additional fees are paid to two members of the Board of Directors who serve as members of the Creating Shared Value (CSV) Council (CHF 25000 each), and to one member of the Board of Directors who serves on the Steering Committee of the Nestlé Institute of Health Sciences (CHF 10 000).
+Additional fees are paid to one member of the Board of Directors who serves as a member of the Creating Shared Value (CSV) Council (CHF 25 000), and to one member of the Board of Directors who serves on the Steering Committee of the Nestlé Institute of Health Sciences (CHF 10 000).

-In his capacity as active, non-executive Chairman, Paul Bulcke, if re-elected, will receive - as all other non-executive members of the Board of Directors - a cash compensation as well as Nestlé S.A. shares, which are blocked for three years.
-The Chairman's remuneration reflects certain responsibilities for the direction and control of the Group, the support of Nestlé Skin Health and Nestlé Health Sciences through the respective Strategic Advisory Boards and the direct leadership of Nestlé's interests in L'Oréal.
-Mr Bulcke also chairs the 2030 Water Resource Group (WRG), and represents Nestlé as member of the European Roundtable of Industrialists (ERT), and as member of the WEF International Business Council.
+In his capacity as active, non-executive Chairman, Mr Paul Bulcke, if re-elected, will receive - as all other non-executive members of the Board of Directors - a cash compensation as well as Nestlé S.A. shares, which are blocked for three years.
+The Chairman's remuneration reflects certain responsibilities for the direction and control of the Group, the support of Nestlé Health Science through its Strategic Advisory Board and the direct leadership of Nestlé's interests in L'Oréal.
+Mr Paul Bulcke also co-chairs the 2030 Water Resources Group (WRG), and represents Nestlé as member of the European Roundtable of Industrialists (ERT).
 The proposed remuneration includes all compensation received in relation to these activities.

-Five-year history of Board of Directors compensation (including company contributions to social security)(a):
+Five-year history of Board of Directors compensation (including company contributions to social security)^(a):

-From AGM 2013 to AGM 2014 CHF 12.1 million

 From AGM 2014 to AGM 2015 CHF 11.3 million

 From AGM 2015 to AGM 2016 CHF 10.8 million

 From AGM 2016 to AGM 2017 CHF 10.0 million

 From AGM 2017 to AGM 2018 CHF 9.2 million

+From AGM 2018 to AGM 2019 CHF 8.7 million